Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Partnership Dissolutions: disagreements among local business partners over governance, profit-sharing, or exit strategies.

-- Intellectual Property and Trademark Issues: disputes within sectors such as local retail, agriculture, or specialty services.
+- Intellectual Property and Trademark Issues: disputes within sectors including local businesses.

 - Debt Collection and Financial Disputes: disagreements related to unpaid invoices or loans within the local business community.